CMUSchwartzLab/SCS_deconvolution/schwartzlab/LLSolver/Readme.txt

 The manuscript describes two methods called "phylogeny-free' and "phylogeny-based".
 Much of the documentation below assumes that the user has at least skimmed the manuscript and is familiar with the terminology therein.

-The present structure of the repository is that, except for README.md, all files are in the subdirectory schwartzlab/LLSolver
+The present structure of the repository is that, except for README.md, all files are in the subdirectories schwartzlab/LLSolver schwartzlab/data schwartzlab/test

-The setup assumes that the user will create another subdirectory schwartzlab/test
+The setup assumes that the user will create another subdirectory schwartzlab/simulation

-so that LLSolver and test are parallel subdirectories.
-Various other subdirectories get created to store the simulated data for deconvolution tests
+The exact naming of the subdirectories can vary, but it is inherent and some of the code and documentation that the four subdirectories {LLSolver, data, test, simulation} are parallel, at the same level.

 This LLsolver subdirectory contains the main prorgams to
 1) simulate data